main stacks collection

 - The main stacks, on the lower level of Renfro Library, house the general undergraduate

-collection, developed and maintained to support the Mars Hill College curriculum and to
+collection, developed and maintained to support the Mars Hill University curriculum and to

-reflect the College’s commitment to the Liberal Arts.
+reflect the University’s commitment to the Liberal Arts.
 The book collection is arranged

 by the Dewey Decimal classification system.